amarukorp/fullstackCourse/part2/phonebook/README.md

-Used technologies= React, useState, useEffect, Json-server, CSS in react.
+Used technologies= React, useState, useEffect, Json-server, Axios, CSS in react.